SkipperNDT/tauri-plugin-machine-uid/README.md

 }
 ```

-Then you can use it in your application:
+Then you can use it in your application (if you installed the typescript bindings):

 ```typescript
 import { commands } from '@skipperndt/plugin-machine-uid';